Executive Assistant to the Chancellor and Vice Chancellor for Advancement

 - Ability to organize and manage large amounts of files, tasks, schedules, and information.

-- Ability to perform all clerical duties, answer phone inquiries, and direct calls to appropriate departments as necessary.
+- Ability to perform all clerical duties, answer phone and email inquiries, and direct requests to appropriate departments as necessary.

 - Comfortable in both a leadership and team-player role.

-- Willingness to make suggestions and soundness of those suggestions.
+- Willingness to make and act upon sound suggestions.

 - Ability to organize and prioritize work while being responsive to University personnel.

-- Integrity in dealing with customers, students, vendors, employees, and management.
+- Integrity in dealing with colleagues, students, vendors, external stakeholders, and management.

-- Punctuality, attendance, effective use of time, and willingness to work overtime when necessary.
+- Punctuality, attendance, effective use of time, and willingness to work extra hours when necessary.

 - Maintaining confidentiality of sensitive information.